 If you are temporarily disabled, you may receive temporary disability benefits for up to 104 weeks.
 Disability benefits for temporary partial disabilities may be paid at a rate of two-thirds of the difference between the amount of your average weekly wage before the disability and your average weekly wage after the disability.
 Disability benefits for permanent disabilities may be paid at a rate of two-thirds of your average weekly wage earned before the disability.
 If you are permanently disabled, you may receive a permanent disability rating, which is assessed by using a variety of factors, including your age, occupation, and skill level.
 The amount of permanent disability benefits that you receive depends on your permanent disability rating.Get Advice From a Workers’ Compensation Attorney in Orange County

-The attorneys at the Law Office of Joseph Richards have substantial experience in helping injured employees recover the workers’ compensation benefits that they are rightfully owed.
+The attorneys at Law Office of Joseph Richards, P.C. have substantial experience in helping injured employees recover the workers’ compensation benefits that they are rightfully owed.
 Our offices are located in Orange and Riverside Counties, and we represent injured employees in Santa Ana, Costa Mesa, Anaheim, Irvine, Moreno Valley, Corona, Temecula, El Centro, Long Beach, San Bernardino, Fontana, Rancho Cucamonga, and San Diego.
 We also assist claimants in additional cities in Orange County, as well as Riverside, Imperial, Los Angeles, San Bernardino, and San Diego Counties.
 We may aggressively advocate on your behalf to help you pursue benefits.
 Contact us at (844) 562-2667 or via our online form to set up a consultation.